johnomics/Martin_Davey_Jiggins_evaluating_introgression_statistics/README.md

-This repository contains code and data for the manuscript "Evaluating statistics for the identification of introgressed loci" by Simon H. Martin (<shm45@cam.ac.uk>), John W. Davey (<jd626@cam.ac.uk>) and Chris D. Jiggins, available on bioRxiv.
+This repository contains code and data for the manuscript "Evaluating the use of ABBA-BABA statistics to locate introgressed loci" by Simon H. Martin (<shm45@cam.ac.uk>), John W. Davey (<jd626@cam.ac.uk>) and Chris D. Jiggins, available on bioRxiv.

 The results in the paper were generated as follows.
 If details are missing or incorrect, please tell us.